patrickw098/Tritone/README.md

 While navigating from page to page, the app makes a single database API query to fetch the relevant data that is necessary to navigate from one node on the webpage to any of the adjacent nodes using only one query and a normalized store.

 ### Direct Messaging
-Users are able to search for other users using a backend fuzzy search that fetches a list of 10 users who match the query using wildcards in the SQL query.
+Users are able to search for other users using a backend fuzzy search that fetches a list of 10 users who match the query using wildcards in the SQL query at a custom API search route.
 The users are then merged into the redux store via a dispatch action.
 A front end fuzzy search is then implemented.
 When a user is selected, it is returned as an object to the search's parent component and stored as its state.
 The following code is run to determine whether or not a direct message with the user already exists.
 If it does, it redirects to that user's direct message channel with the current user, if it doesn't it creates a new direct message server utilizing the same server/channel architecture and initializes the current user and the selected user as members.

 ` frontend/components/dms/user_search.jsx`
 ```javascript